deveshXm/chima-case-study/README.md

 ## Support and Feedback

-For any questions, issues, or feedback regarding PersonalizeHub, please contact our support team at support@personalizehub.com.
-We welcome any suggestions for improving the application and are committed to providing assistance to our users.
+For any questions, issues, raise an issue and we'll look into it.